Metron-Project/metroninfo/README.md

 Version 1.0 of the schema is located in [schema](./schema) directory

+## Is there documentation for it?

+Yes, there is [documentation](https://metron-project.github.io/docs/category/metroninfo) describing the elements usage and also a Matrix to help with age rating mapping.

 ## How can I validate my XML?

 It's recommended that any software that writes the XML make use of the schema to validate, so consumers of the XML